 In our own self-practice, we perform the yoga asana practice at our own pace, at our own natural breathing rhythm, within the physical limitation, and perform the yoga asana exercises and poses in accordance to the needs, the condition and abilities of the physical body and the state of the mind in the present moment now.
 It is not so much about following some instructions or cueing of a teacher or instructor in a class to be doing some yoga exercises in a particular style or pace.

 It doesn’t matter the body will be at ease or not, being in any positions or poses, or during any physical movements.
 We take responsibility towards the well-being of ourselves, know when we should continue the exercises or when we should take a break, not straining the physical body to go beyond its limitation and cause unnecessary injury to the body.
-Allow the physical body to develop skill, stamina, strength and flexibility gradually and naturally.
-Most important is the mind is at ease, remain equanimous, being free from ceaseless egoistic mental activities, undisturbed and undetermined by the impermanent condition and abilities of the physical body.
+Allowing the physical condition, ability and limitation to be what it is and allowing the impermanent changes to be there as they are.
+Allowing the physical body to develop the skill, stamina, strength and flexibility gradually and naturally.
+Most important is the mind is at ease, remain equanimous, being free from ceaseless egoistic mental activities, undisturbed and undetermined by the impermanent condition, limitations and abilities of the physical body.